micnic/simples/DOCUMENTATION.md

 #### <a name="http-connection-session"/> .session

 A container used to keep important data on the server-side, the clients have access to this data using the `_session` cookie sent automatically, the `_session` cookie has a value of 40 hexadecimal characters which will ensure security for `1.46 * 10 ^ 48` values.
+The session cookie is protected by `_hash` cookie also with a width of 40 hexadecimal characters which is a hash from the `_session` key and a secret value.
+The session is available only before calling the `.end()` method of the connection so all manipulations should be made before the content of the connection is sent to the client, this rule is valid for both HTTP and WS connections.

 #### <a name="http-connection-url"/> .url